Graduate Employees' Organization 3550

 Graduate Employees' Organization 3550 (GEO 3550) is a labor union representing the over 2,000 Graduate Student Instructors (GSIs) and Graduate Student Staff Assistants (GSSAs) on the three campuses that make up the University of Michigan (U-M).

 Organizing for a graduate student union at U-M began in the 1970s.
 They were first certified as the official union representing GSIs, GSSAs, and Graduate Student Research Assistants (GSRAs) at U-M on April 15, 1974, and they won their first contract the next year.
 GEO 3550 is one of the oldest graduate student unions in the United States.
 GEO 3550 is affiliated with the Michigan and American Federation of Teachers (AFT) and, through AFT, with the American Federation of Labor and Congress of Industrial Organizations (AFL-CIO).

 GEO 3550's "mission is to represent, advocate for, and organize graduate student workers and to build collective power in the pursuit of social & economic justice."
 In 2019, the union's Steward's Council adopted the following nine guiding principals: Represent, Advocate For, Organize, Collective Bargaining, Democracy, Social Justice, Solidarity, Community, Education & Research.

-GEO 3550 won their first contract in 1975 and won their most recent contract in the spring of 2020.
-Bargaining for their next contract begins in the fall of 2022, and their current contract expires at the end of the 2022-2023 academic year.
+GEO 3550 has been actively negotiating contracts since their first contract in 1975.

 Organization

-Union Structure
+Union structure

 According to the GEO 3550 constitution, all graduate students at U-M are eligible to become members of the union, and all union decisions besides those enumerated in the constitution are to be made by the membership.
 Although all graduate students are eligible to become members of the union, the union's bargaining unit is composed of only those graduate students who are actively employed as GSIs or GSSAs.

-The union's constitutional officers include a President, a Vice-President, a Secretary, and a Treasurer, all of whom are elected every year by a majority vote at a general membership meeting.
+The union's constitutional officers include a President, a vice-president, a Secretary, and a Treasurer, all of whom are elected every year by a majority vote at a general membership meeting.
 The union also has a Steward's Council, composed of department-level representatives, which exists "to oversee the implementation of Organizational policy as directed by the membership."

 The Steward's Council is also empowered to both create and dissolve standing committees by majority vote.
-The currently active standing committees are:
+The examples of standing committees are: